How many lessons do I need to pass my driving test?

 You can apply for your provisional driving licence up to three months before you turn 17 (or 16 if you intend to ride a moped).
 Getting your licence sorted out early means that you can start your driving lessons on your birthday instead of waiting around for the DVSA.
 Use our guide for more information on how to apply for your provisional licence.

 2. Pick the right driving instructor

-If you end up taking the recommended amount of driving lessons, you’ll be spending up to 47 hours in the car with your driving instructor.
-Since you’re going to be spending quite a bit of time together, it makes sense that you and your instructor get on well.
-A clash of personalities will prevent you from really concentrating, so it’s vital that you’re comfortable and relaxed during every lesson.
+If you end up taking the UK average number of driving lessons, you’ll be spending up to 47 hours in the car with your driving instructor.
+Since you’re going to be spending quite a bit of time together, it makes sense that you and your instructor get on well and that their teaching style and your learning style match.